 The symptoms can include dark patches and spots on the cheeks, forehead, nose and upper lip.
 Melasma is a purely cosmetic concern however it does often relate to hormonal imbalances in some women that should be addressed.

-Cutting edge melasma treatment
+Cutting edge melasma treatment is now available with the Discovery Pico laser.

 What Causes Melasma?